huchi57/ScriptableObjectBrowser/README.md

 - Asset Inspector
   - If an asset is selected, this panel will show the details and fields of that asset, as if you are editing it in the usual Inspector panel.

-Here are the field names and their descriptions in the Editor Window:
+Here are the field names and their descriptions in the window:

 | Field | Description |
 | --- | --- |